dassarthak18/SobolBox/README.md

     ```
     Their [github repository](https://github.com/Z3Prover/z3) can be checked for further details.

-The installation of prerequisites has been automated in the setup.sh script.
+The installation of prerequisites has been automated in the setup.sh script (assuming Python 3.7+ is already installed).

 For a sanity check of the tool, a run_examples.sh script has been provided that runs the test benchmarks in the ./examples/ directory.
 All example benchmarks have been sourced from the [VNN-COMP 2023 benchmarks](https://github.com/ChristopherBrix/vnncomp2023_benchmarks) repository.